listly/listly-wordpress-plugin/readme.txt

 == Changelog ==

+= 2.1 =
+* Increased number of posts to fetch to 100 for Widget.
+* Bug fixing.

 = 2.0 =
 * Enhanced Listly Sidebar Widget.
 Sidebar widgets supports four modes to display lists posts - Random List, Latest List, Specific List, and List of Lists.